 - Use weird formatting or images to get attention.
 No ALL CAPS or multiple lines.
 These are annoying.

 - Use the hashtag to self-promote.
 This is not the place to hock your e-book, editorial services, etc.

-- Favorite other pitches unless you’re an agent or editor.
+- Like/favorite other pitches, unless you’re an agent or editor.
 There’s nothing more disappointing than getting notification that your tweet was favorited, only to find out it was just another author.

 I am not an expert on Twitter pitching, but I can pass along some good advice from past contests: